finance calculator

 If you enter a custom override rate, we ignore the stored state average and use your custom percentage instead.

-Outputs show the rate that was actually used (average or override), the tax amount in dollars, and the total price including tax.
+Outputs show the rate that was actually used (average or override), the tax amount in dollars, and the total price including tax so you can sanity‑check checkout totals.

 Formula